Capital requirement: Regulations

 A key part of bank regulation is to make sure that firms operating in the industry are prudently managed.
 The aim is to protect the firms themselves, their customers, the government (which is liable for the cost of deposit insurance in the event of a bank failure) and the economy, by establishing rules to make sure that these institutions hold enough capital to ensure continuation of a safe and efficient market and are able to withstand any foreseeable problems.

 The main international effort to establish rules around capital requirements has been the Basel Accords, published by the Basel Committee on Banking Supervision housed at the Bank for International Settlements.
 This sets a framework on how banks and depository institutions must calculate their capital.
 After obtaining the capital ratios, the bank capital adequacy can be assessed and regulated.
 In 1988, the Committee decided to introduce a capital measurement system commonly referred to as Basel I. In June 2004 this framework was replaced by a significantly more complex capital adequacy framework commonly known as Basel II.
-Following the financial crisis of 2007–08, Basel II was replaced by Basel III, which will be gradually phased in between 2013 and 2019.
+Following the 2008 financial crisis, Basel II was to be replaced by Basel III, however this was completed only in some countries and is scheduled to be completed in others in 2025 and 2026.
+Implementation of the Basel III: Finalising post-crisis reforms (also known as Basel 3.1 or Basel III Endgame), introduced in 2017, was extended several times, and is now scheduled to go into effect on July 1, 2025 with a three-year phase-in period.

 Another term commonly used in the context of the frameworks is economic capital, which can be thought of as the capital level bank shareholders would choose in the absence of capital regulation.
-For a detailed study on the differences between these two definitions of capital, refer to Economic and Regulatory Capital in Banking: What is the Difference.

 The capital ratio is the percentage of a bank's capital to its risk-weighted assets.
 Weights are defined by risk-sensitivity ratios whose calculation is dictated under the relevant Accord.
 Basel II requires that the total capital ratio must be no lower than 8%.

 Each national regulator normally has a very slightly different way of calculating bank capital, designed to meet the common requirements within their individual national legal framework.

 Most developed countries implement Basel I and II, stipulate lending limits as a multiple of a bank's capital eroded by the yearly inflation rate.